Volume 38 Issue 7

 • Accepted Date: 2025-02-27

-• Objective Cigarette smoking exacerbates progression of pulmonary tuberculosis (TB) .
-The role of tertiary lymphoid structures (TLS) in chronic lung diseases has gained attention, but it remains unclear whether smoking-exacerbated lung damage in TB is associated with TLS.
-This study aims to analyze the characteristics of pulmonary TLS in smoking TB patients and therefore to explore the possible role of TLS in smoking-related lung injury in TB.
-Methods Lung tissues from 36 male patients (18 smokers and 18 non-smokers) who underwent surgical resection due to pulmonary TB were included in this study.
-Pathological and immunohistological analysis was conducted to evaluate the quantity of TLS, and chest CT was used to assess the severity of lung lesions.
-The correlation between TLS quantity and TB lesion severity scores was analyzed.
-Immune cells and chemokines for TLS formation were also evaluated and compared between smoker and nonsmoker patients.
-Results Smoking TB patients had significantly more TLS than non-smokers (P < 0.001).
-TLS quantity in both lung parenchyma and peribronchial regions correlated with TB lesion severity on chest CT (parenchyma: r = 0.5767; peribronchial: r = 0.7373; both P < 0.001).
-Immunohistochemical analysis showed increased B cells, T cells, and CXCL13 expression in smoker patients with TB (P < 0.001).
-Conclusion Smoking TB patients exhibited increased pulmonary TLS, which was associated with exacerbated lung lesions on chest CT, suggesting that cigarette smoking may exacerbate lung damage by promoting TLS formation.
+• Objective Cigarette smoking exacerbates the progression of pulmonary tuberculosis (TB).
+The role of tertiary lymphoid structures (TLS) in chronic lung diseases has gained attention; however, it remains unclear whether smoking-exacerbated lung damage in TB is associated with TLS.
+This study aimed to analyze the characteristics of pulmonary TLS in smokers with TB and to explore the possible role of TLS in smoking-related lung injury in TB.
+Methods Lung tissues from 36 male patients (18 smokers and 18 non-smokers) who underwent surgical resection for pulmonary TB were included in this study.
+Pathological and immunohistological analyses were conducted to evaluate the quantity of TLS, and chest computed tomography (CT) was used to assess the severity of lung lesions.
+The correlation between the TLS quantity and TB lesion severity scores was analyzed.
+The immune cells and chemokines involved in TLS formation were also evaluated and compared between smokers and non-smokers.
+Results Smoker patients with TB had significantly higher TLS than non-smokers (P < 0.001).
+The TLS quantity in both the lung parenchyma and peribronchial regions correlated with TB lesion severity on chest CT (parenchyma: r = 0.5767; peribronchial: r = 0.7373; both P < 0.001).
+Immunohistochemical analysis showed increased B cells, T cells, and C-X-C motif chemokine ligand 13 (CXCL13) expression in smoker patients with TB (P < 0.001).
+Conclusion Smoker TB patients exhibited increased pulmonary TLS, which was associated with exacerbated lung lesions on chest CT, suggesting that cigarette smoking may exacerbate lung damage by promoting TLS formation.

-• Drs.
-Y.Z. and X.G. had full access to all data in the study and take responsibility for the integrity of the data and the accuracy of the data analysis.
-Drs.
-X.G. and Y.S. jointly directed the study and contributed equally as corresponding authors.
-Drs.
-L.L. provided the patients' histopathological sections.
-All authors contributed to patient data collection, data analysis, and manuscript preparation.
-All authors critically reviewed the manuscript, approved the final version, and agreed to be accountable for all aspects of the work.
+• The study design was conceived by Dr. Yongchang Sun.
+Full access to all data and responsibility for the integrity and accuracy of the data analysis were provided by Drs.
+Yue Zhang and Xiaoyan Gai.
+Joint supervision of the study and equal contributions as corresponding authors were provided by Drs.
+Xiaoyan Gai and Yongchang Sun.
+Histopathological sections from patients were provided by Dr. Liang Li.
+All the authors contributed to patient data collection, data analysis, and manuscript drafting.
+All the authors critically revised the manuscript, approved the final version, and agreed to be accountable for all aspects of this study.

 There are no conflicts of interest to declare.

-This study was approved by the Medical Ethics Committee of Peking University Third Hospital (Ethical approval number: M2022296) and the Medical Ethics Committee of Beijing Chest Hospital (Ethical approval number: YJS-2022-043).
-All patients signed informed consent forms.
+This study was approved by the Medical Ethics Committee of Peking University Third Hospital (ethics approval number: M2022296) and the Medical Ethics Committee of Beijing Chest Hospital (ethics approval number: YJS-2022-043).
+Written informed consent was obtained from all the patients.

 &These authors contributed equally to this work.